heinztamm/lem-in/README.md

 # LEM-IN
 ## Karl Heinrich Tamm / kartamm

 This project is a digital version of an ant farm.
 The ant farm composes of tunnels and rooms.
-Ants need to find their way from the starting room to the end-room turn-by-turn (moving rooms every turn), with the caveat that each room can only accommodate only one ant at a time.
+Ants need to find their way from the starting room to the end-room turn-by-turn (moving rooms every turn), with the caveat that each room can only accommodate one ant at a time.

 # Auditing